 Professor Peter Abrahams Professor of Clinical Anatomy, Warwick Medical School, United Kingdom Life Fellow of Girton College, University of Cambridge, United Kingdom

 Trained as a medic in London after teaching with VSO in the jungles of Borneo, Peter Abrahams is passionate about how technology can enhance teaching.
 In 1997, he was awarded the BMA electronic publishing prize for Interactive Skeleton CD-ROM.
 In 2005 with Craven and Lumley, he won The Richard Asher Prize from the Royal Society of Medicine, for the best new medical textbook.
 Also an anatomical consultant for the WHO, his major educational contributions include the McMinn ‘Clinical Atlas of Human Anatomy’ in its 8th edition and with Weir ‘Imaging Atlas of Human Anatomy’ in its 5th edition.
 In 2006, the American Association of Clinical Anatomists (AACA) recognised his contributions with ‘Honoured Member - for authorship of anatomical textbooks and electronic resources in many languages’.
-For full profile, click here
+Read the abstract for Professor Abraham's dinner talk here

 The Transform MedEd 2020 programme features over 190 presenters from over 60 organisations worldwide including: